 Main illustration: Alice Yang

-So you have an amazing product and it’s time to create a killer landing page to sell it.
-Here’s how we did it.
+So you have a killer product and now you need to craft a landing page to sell it.
+Here’s how we create high converting landing pages.

 Most landing pages for SaaS products tend to focus too much on highlighting what you get (the features) and not enough on what it will do for you (the benefits).
-Those that do highlight the benefits tend to go too far.
-There’s too much “marketing fluff” and you’re left walking away thinking “what the #$%^ does this product actually do?”.
+And those that do highlight the benefits tend to go too far.
+There’s too much “marketing fluff” and you’re left walking away thinking “what the #$%^ does this product actually do?”

 1. The need: Focus on the job that needs to be done

-The first thing you should do before writing a single line of landing copy is get an intimate understanding of the job people are hiring your product for.
-Know what creates demand for it and what people are searching for when looking for a product to hire for that job.
-Clay Christensen refers to this as job-based marketing.
+The first thing you should do before writing a single line of landing page copy is get an intimate understanding of the job that people are hiring your product for.
+You should know what creates demand for it and what people are searching for when they need to hire a product for that job.
+Harvard Business School Professor Clayton Christensen refers to this as “job-based marketing.”

 How did we identify the jobs people hire Intercom for?

-With the Jobs-To-Be-Done approach in mind, we engaged the good guys over at The Rewired Group to understand what these jobs were for Intercom.
-The process involved interviewing a mix of active, inactive, lost and trial customers.
-We then meticulously studied and debated the conversations we had with each of them to truly boil down what is was that they each “hired” Intercom to do.
-Check out this talk I gave on the topic for deeper look into the approach we took.
+With the Jobs-to-be-Done approach in mind, we initially engaged the team at The ReWired Group to understand what jobs Intercom helped customers do.
+The process involved interviewing a mix of active, inactive, lost, and trialing customers.
+We then meticulously studied and debated the conversations we had with each of them to truly boil down what it was that they each “hired” Intercom to do.

 3. SEO: Optimize your page for organic search